Real Estate in Norway

 When we asked expats what advice they would give a foreigner before buying a property in Norway, they said:

 "1.
 You will need to get a Norwegian tax number and register yourself with the Norwegian Tax Administration.
 2. There are different regulations for foreigners buying property in Norway.
 Make sure to check these before proceeding.
 3. It is recommended to get a professional, such as a lawyer or a notary, to help you secure the property and ensure that all legal requirements are met.
 4. You will need to consider the cost of utilities, such as water, electricity, heat and sewerage, when determining the purchase price of a property.
 5. Buyers must pay a transfer tax, called stamp duty, which is levied on the purchase of most property types in Norway.
 6. You will need to consider any additional fees and taxes, such as capital gains tax, property tax, and transfer fees.
 7. When negotiating the purchase of a property, it is advised that you get an independent property valuation to ensure that the price you are paying is reasonable.
-8. You should be prepared to pay a deposit upon signing the purchase agreement, and the balance within a specified period afterwards," explained one foreigner living in Norway.
+8. You should be prepared to pay a deposit upon signing the purchase agreement, and the balance within a specified period afterwards," said one in Norway.

 Are foreigners allowed to own property in Norway?